What is FERPA?

 Have a conversation with your family

 Starting college is a huge transition for you and your family!
 Make sure you have a conversation with them about FERPA and your personal information before you start school.
-Having ownership over your own information is a small way of learning to make decisions for yourself and enter into adulthood.
+Having ownership over your own information is a small way of learning to make decisions for yourself as you enter into adulthood.
 How much information you want your parents to have access to depends entirely on you and your preferences.
-This may be a tough conversation to have, as your parents may feel entitled to your information, as they have been for the majority of your life until this point.
+This may be a tough conversation to have, since your parents may feel entitled to your information.
 However, it’s a necessary boundary to set if it’s the best choice for you.

-FERPA protects your information and who has access to it.
-If you feel your personal information or educational records were disclosed without your consent or your parents/guardians want access and you do not wish to grant it, start by talking to your academic advisor or your school’s registrar's office to discuss your options.
+If you feel your personal information or educational/health care records were disclosed without your consent, or your parents/guardians want access and you do not wish to grant it, start by talking to your academic advisor or your school’s registrar's office to discuss your options.

 Have a question around FERPA?
 Text #College to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!